manhtom/OOP.20222/README.md

 - `AimsProject` folder: main work on AIMS Project (Lab02-Lab05)
 - `OtherProject` folder: other submissions

-Open the respository in [Eclipse](https://eclipseide.org/) for the best experience.
+Open the repository in [Eclipse](https://eclipseide.org/) for the best experience.